In Turkish border region, Syria policy dents ruling party support

 Turkey has been praised internationally for its open-door policy on refugees and the high standard of its camps.
 But the picture is more complicated beyond the formal aid effort.

-Ali Guducu, head of the DISK labor union confederation in Gaziantep, said Syrian workers were being exploited and that Turks were growing resentful.
+Ali Guducu, head of the DISK labour union confederation in Gaziantep, said Syrian workers were being exploited and that Turks were growing resentful.

 "Locals have started to feel unsafe...
 Factories told them they can each be replaced by two Syrian workers," he said.